Your kids will love to make this pop bottle craft this summer!

 you glue on the eyes, otherwise they eyes may not be in the right

 position.
 Then, wrap a 12 inch gold pipe cleaner around the neck of the

 bottle, twist to secure, and curl the ends to be the lightning bug's

 6. Crack to activate a glow stick and place it inside.
-You can
+You

 let it be loose, but I used a bit of clear tape to secure the top end

 of the glow stick near the mouth of the bottle.
-If you glue
+If

 the glow stick in, you won't be able to re-use the firefly again very